Hazelmeow/Nexa2InitVerse/README.md

 &emsp;&emsp;They can freeze anyone's wallet by not adding transactions from blacklisted addresses into the blockchain.<br>
 &emsp;&emsp;The GPU mining software they release operates at one-twentieth of normal speed to appear different from NexaPoW algo.
 Furthermore, no matter how high your GPU's hashrate is, their pool will only display a maximum of 10MH/s unless you purchase their inibox miner.<br>
 <br>
-&emsp;&emsp;They claim there was "no official pre mining", but they're mining at 500x speed, and that share is supposedly as high as 85% of all INI produced.
+&emsp;&emsp;They claim there was "no official pre mining", but they're mining at 500x speed, and that share makes up 80% of all INI minted.
+Only 20% of the minted INI goes to miners.
 (There is a smart contract which let them apply a mining difficulty reduction for specific addresses)<br>
 <br>
 &emsp;&emsp;They can shut down the whole network.
 On 2026-02-04, every wallet couldn't load INI balances, miner can't connect to the pool, the official block explorer is down, and even exchange's INIChain popped up an error message...<br>